gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v1.rst

 Radio for controller
 ----------------------

-| The code below gives messages based on forward - backward tilting and sideways tilting.
+| The code below gives messages based on forwards - backwards tilting and sideways tilting.
 | The code displays the message on the microbit for testing purposes.
-| For the forward and backward tilting, make sure not to tilt the microbit sideways.
+| For the forwards and backwards tilting, make sure not to tilt the microbit sideways.
 | If the microbit is level, ``-200 <= y_reading <= 200 and -200 <= x_reading <= 200`` send an "X", to stop.

 .. code-block:: python